-Don’t underestimate mini cribs, because they are available with all the features I listed above.
+But don’t underestimate mini cribs because they are available with all the features I listed above.
 Most mini cribs stand on wheels.
 Lots of them are also foldable.
 But a mini crib can be even convertible, or have an attached changing table.

 What is the difference between the convertibility of a full-size crib and mini crib?

 - Convertibility of a standard size crib has no limits.
 There are 2-in-1, 3-in-1, 4-in-1, or even a 5-in-1 convertible models.